rbisdorff/Digraph3/docSphinx/pearls.rst

      'a6' | +0.22  -0.42  +0.00  -1.00  +0.17  +1.00  -0.11
      'a7' | +0.22  -0.50  +0.17  -0.06  +0.78  +0.42  +1.00

-We notice on the principal diagonal, the *certainly validated* reflexive terms (+1.00).
+We notice on the principal diagonal, the *certainly validated* reflexive terms +1.00 (see :numref:`exBG` Lines 7-13).
 Now, we know for sure that *unanimous* outranking situations are completely independent of the significance weights.
 Similarly, all outranking situations that are supported by a *majority* significance in *each* criteria coalition are also in fact independent of the actual importance we attach to each individual criteria coalition.
 But we are also able to test (see [BIS-2014p]_) if an outranking situation is independent of all the potential significance weights that respect the given *preordering* of the weights.
 Mind that there for sure are always outranking situations that are dependent on the very values we allocate to the criteria significances.

 We may thus distinguish the following bipolar-valued stability levels:
     * **+4 | -4** : *unanimous* outranking | outranked situation;